The Wyatt Family (American Guns): After American Guns

-Following the December 14, 2012, massacre at Sandy Hook Elementary in Newtown, Connecticut, the Discovery Channel announced that the American Guns show had been cancelled and there would not be a third season, despite the show's 50 percent ratings increase from its season one debut to its season two launch.
+In December 2012, the Discovery Channel announced that the American Guns show had been cancelled and there would not be a third season.
+Discovery claimed to have made the decision earlier in the year.
+This coincided with attention being drawn by the show following the December 14, 2012, massacre at Sandy Hook Elementary in Newtown, Connecticut.

+The 2nd season had started with a 50% ratings increase compared to season one, but this increase dropped off through the season finishing double digits down on the first season.

 Rich Wyatt engaged in an array of activities including a family run web series based on gun history and gun culture on his YouTube channel, Gunsmoke Guns TV.
 As of November 2014, they had over 7,500 subscribers.
 His 'Rich Wyatt - American Guns' Facebook page has no further entries made after July 2015, after his Gunsmoke Guns store was closed following the ATF raid held on March 31, 2015.

-His Facebook page Rich Wyatt - American guns has new entries including a New Year’s Day YouTube video explaining some of his legal problems, what he is doing to fight them and what will be coming up in future YouTube shows.
+Following his release Wyatt release a New Year’s Day YouTube video explaining some of his legal problems, what he is doing to fight them and plans for future content.